Skip to main content

 Portugal is represented in the United Nations Regular Process in the following groups:

-- National Focal Points, through the Foundation for Science and Technology, with the support of the Ministry of Foreign Affairs.
-One of its functions is to guide and promote the involvement of national experts in the process, including the appointment of experts to the Pool of Experts.
+• National Focal Points, through the Foundation for Science and Technology, with the support of the Ministry of Foreign Affairs.
+One of their functions is to guide and promote the involvement of national experts in the process, including the appointment of experts to the Pool of Experts.

-- Pool of Experts, within the framework of WOAII, with the participation of 30 national experts.
+• Pool of Experts, within the scope of WOAII, through the participation of 30 national experts.
 The list of national experts involved in the Pool of Experts can be found here.

-The national coordination of this process is carried out at institutional level by the Ministry of Foreign Affairs, the Ministry of Economy and the Sea (DGPM) and the Ministry of Science, Technology and Higher Education (FCT).
-This national coordination group also includes Professor Maria João Bebianno, CIMA, from the University of the Algarve.
+The national coordination of this process is carried out, at the institutional level, by the Ministry of Foreign Affairs, the Ministry of Economy and the Sea (DGPM), and the Ministry of Science, Technology, and Higher Education (FCT).
+This national coordination group also includes Professor Maria João Bebianno, CIMA, from the University of Algarve.

 Process for the participation of new national experts in the process